How to Gain an Edge When Hard Work Isn't Enough with Professor Laura Huang

 Gut Reaction vs Limiting Belief

 It's telling me about something I already know.
-And so, When we recognize that, we're able to do exactly what you're saying.
+And so, when we recognize that, we're able to do exactly what you're saying.
 Is this actually a limiting belief?
 Is this actually, or is maybe this is a bias that I'm trying, that I need to collect more data about?
-Or maybe this is, um, a situation that reminds me of something else, but then I would go astray if I, I did the same thing.
+Or maybe this is, a situation that reminds me of something else.
+So it's really about recognizing that.
+And so what I'm hoping to do is really provide this comprehensive way that we can say, okay, here's how it presents itself to me.
+And then here's what I, I can do with it.
+And it's a very personal thing because it's going to present itself differently to different people.

+John: So thinking about all this, as you are working so hard now on the second book, trying to write daily, but what are the future implications of all of this, whether it's Edge or the second book with Gut Feeling?
 Have you noticed this in academia or with organizations and companies?
 What are you seeing can people really use?
 How can they use their adversity?

 Making Edge Actionable

-Yeah.
+Laura: Yeah.
 I mean, I think the piece of it is really like, how do we continue to make this actionable and how do we continue to get this, this out there more than just, cause the research is being done, but we don't always translate the research in a way that makes it, you know, makes it applicable.

 And so.
-Um, I think that's the, that's the reason why, you know, I've taken on this faculty directorship, you know, with a bunch of the Women's Empowerment, Women's Entrepreneurship Initiative.
-Um, what I realized is, you know, a lot of times, The people who need these messages are not the ones who are actually getting it.
+I think that's the, that's the reason why, you know, I've taken on this faculty directorship, you know, with a bunch of the Women's Empowerment, Women's Entrepreneurship Initiative.
+What I realized is, you know, a lot of times, the people who need these messages are not the ones who are actually getting it.
+In my work, I want to continue going to different populations, different underserved populations.

 Project Emplify

+Laura: Um, a couple of years ago I started a non profit called Project Emplify.
+So kind of combining the empower and amplify to make it amplify.
+And it's really meant for K through 12 children who wouldn't have an opportunity to get these messages.
 They wouldn't have an opportunity to understand empowerment or to understand financial literacy or to understand the entrepreneurial mindset.
-And so it's, um We we donate books.
+And so we donate books.
 I do boot camps.
-Um, and there's a capstone project that they can work on.
+There's a capstone project that they can work on.
 And all of this sort of goes towards what you're asking about is how can we continue to do this both earlier in different populations as well as in organizations?

-Because in organizations.
-That's, um, that's my consulting work, uh, that's helping organizations to continue thinking about this more effectively, um, in the, for the K through 12, the earlier populations and the underprivileged populations, that's with my nonprofits, um, and then with university students, um, and aspirational employees, that's with these centers, um, with, with the entrepreneurship centers and with.
+That's my consulting work, that's helping organizations to continue thinking about this more effectively, in the, for the K through 12, the earlier populations and the underprivileged populations, that's with my nonprofits, and then with university students, and aspirational employees, that's with these centers, with, with the entrepreneurship centers and with the various leadership types of initiatives.
+So yeah, I'm hoping that this continues to, to get out there.
+Thanks so much for great questions around this that really dug into what, what this research is and where it could go.

-Yeah.
+John: Yeah.
 And it's, it's really wonderful just to feel your passion for all of this is, you know, this is something that you found your why, you know, for the cliche Simon Sinek right there.
+And I wish you continued success.
+Thank you.
+Yeah, and Laura, do you mind sharing where people can maybe pick up the book?
+Where can they learn more about your research?

 Quotations Icon